frillsdev/frills-neocities/content/blog/240404-anniversary.md

 ---

 It's been bloody lovely to be here.
-I have [learnt so much](/bookmarks), [done so much](/changelog) and [read so much](/links) and experienced so much on this side of the internet.
+I have [done so much](/changelog), [read so much](/bookmarks) and [seen so much](/links) on this side of the internet.
+I've digitally met a bunch of people that I hold in high regard in the development world and I feel more of a part of it than I have in my almost decade long stay in this online world.

-I can't wait to see more.
+I'm participating.
+And that is what the Indie Web is all about.